|Nursing Admissions for Transfer Students and Students Seeking a 2nd Undergraduate Degree|

 - At least 5-7 other pre-requisites complete.
 See Transfer Nursing Guide.

-A competitive candidate should meet all minimum criteria, plus:
+A strong candidate should meet all minimum criteria, plus:

-- Grades of A or B in all attempts of nursing science courses
+- Grades of 3.5 or higher in nursing science courses

-- Grade of B or higher in math courses
+- Grade of 3.3 or higher in math courses

 Additional factors may be also considered, such as patterns of withdraws or repeats, extracurricular activities and obligations, and other information the committee views as important.